mitchcapper/KPEntryTemplates/README.md

 - Start KeePass and open a database

-- In KeePass, click "Edit > Add Group" and name it something like "Templates", press Enter to finish adding the new group.
+- In KeePass, click "EditÂ >Â AddÂ Group" and name it something like "Templates", press Enter to finish adding the new group.

-- Select "File > Database Settings..." and select the "Advanced" tab.
+- Select "FileÂ >Â DatabaseÂ Settings..." and select the "Advanced" tab.

-- In the "Templates" group set, set the "Entry templates group:" select the group you just created, and click "OK".
+- In the "Templates" group set, set the "EntryÂ templatesÂ group:" select the group you just created, and click "OK".
 This will close the database settings dialog and return you to the main application.

-- In the main application, select your "Templates" folder and click "Edit > Add Entry..."
+- In the main application, select your "Templates" folder and click "EditÂ >Â AddÂ Entry..."

-- On the "Add Entry" dialog, select the "Template" tab and click "Init As Template"
+- On the "AddÂ Entry" dialog, select the "Template" tab and click "InitÂ AsÂ Template"

 - Build you new template by adding whatever fields you desire